TexNAK/Science-Paper-Template-Documentation/authoring/metadata.md

 ## Template specific fields

-### TFLNummer
+### header-title

-This is the counter which TFL this is.
-Mainly affects the title page.
+Title that is used on the front page and in the top left of each header.

 ### Zenturie